-Because there is a shortage, and because they are among the most at risk, health-care workers like doctors and nurses should be one of the few groups of people wearing N95 masks.
-That leaves fabric and disposable masks (we’ve rounded up the best of those, too) for the rest of us.
-Segal conducted a study on the efficacy of different materials used for homemade masks and says you want to look for thick, tightly woven cotton like the kinds used for quilting or batik.
+For most other situations, that leaves fabric and disposable masks (we’ve rounded up the best of those, too) as the best choice.
+Segal conducted a study on the efficacy of different materials used for fabric masks and says you want to look for thick, tightly woven cotton like the kinds used for quilting or batik.
 These are better at filtering small particles close to the size of a virus (0.3 to 0.5 microns).
 “Our general guidance is to do a quick light test,” Segal says.
 If you can see light passing through the material when you hold it up to bright light or the sun, it’s less likely to be a good filter.
-(Soon consumers will have a lot more than the number of layers, type of material, and the light test to go by when picking a mask.
-A division of the CDC is working with ASTM International to create a set of filtration standards for masks.
-Once the standards become public, companies will be able to have their masks tested at a third-party lab and, if the masks pass, carry labels saying so.)

 The best fabric masks to buy online

-As we enter into a second wave of the virus, you may want to consider putting aside your lightweight summer masks in favor of an upgrade.
-A new materials study conducted by four scientists out of Virginia Tech shows the importance of an additional filter layer sandwiched between two layers of tightly woven cotton.
+As we continue to fight the virus and its more contagious strains, you may want to consider putting aside your lightweight masks in favor of an upgrade.
+A materials study conducted by four scientists out of Virginia Tech shows the importance of an additional filter layer sandwiched between two layers of tightly woven cotton.
 Many of the fabric masks you can buy now feature a pocket for such an additional filter.
-In addition to mask filters you can buy (which we wrote about here), Dr. Laszlo Mechtler, professor of neurology and neuro-oncology at SUNY Buffalo, says a coffee filter, a section of a non-fiberglass HEPA vacuum bag, a swatch of flannel, a few tissues, or any other material that passes the light test but does not restrict your breathing would make a viable added filter.
+(We wrote about the best mask filters you can buy here.)

 In terms of handling, Segal says, “try to handle it by the ties or ear loops, not the fabric front.
 Wash your hands after taking it off, and then either hang the mask up to dry out, or wash it before the next use.”
 And if you’re buying your masks online it’s a good idea to wash them before wearing for the first time.
 (Here are some directions on how to clean your face mask.)